GDPR Do Not Track Option

 • sailthru_bid - source email, used for purchase attribution

-• sailthru_sid - Engage by Sailthru identifier
+• sailthru_sid - Sailthru identifier

 • sailthru_cid - content viewed